Iteration Layer

 Security

-We protect your data with TLS 1.2+ encryption in transit, encryption at rest, secure authentication via magic links and OAuth (no passwords stored), hashed API keys, least-privilege access controls, rate limiting on all API endpoints, regular vulnerability scanning, and incident response procedures.
-For details, see Schedule I of our Data Processing Agreement.
+We protect your data with TLS 1.2+ encryption in transit, encryption at rest, secure authentication via magic links and OAuth (no passwords stored), hashed API keys, least-privilege access controls, rate limiting on all API endpoints, regular vulnerability scanning, intrusion detection with community threat intelligence (CrowdSec), and incident response procedures.
+In the event of a personal data breach, we will notify affected users and the relevant supervisory authority within 48 hours of becoming aware of the breach, as detailed in our Data Processing Agreement.
+For details on our security measures, see Schedule I of our Data Processing Agreement.

 Your Rights